 A Branson Christmas visit is a MUST this holiday season.
-The shows, the trees, the lights…pack your bags.
+The shows, the trees, the Lights of Joy…Branson has it all.
+Pack your bags.
 This is going to be your most favorite Christmas vacation yet!

-Here are nine ways to get festive this Christmas season, when visiting Branson, Missouri.
+Here are nine ways to get festive this Christmas season when visiting Branson, Missouri.

-This year, Branson’s theme park Silver Dollar City’s An Old Time Christmas debuts a new eight-story, custom-designed Christmas tree.
-The 80-foot tree is the centerpiece of the all-new “Joy on Town Square” and features hundreds of thousands of dancing high-resolution lights combining color, music, light and animated imagery.
+Silver Dollar City is Branson’s theme park — and it takes the holiday season seriously!
+An Old Time Christmas at Silver Dollar City has 6.5 million lights, in addition to an eight-story, custom-designed Christmas tree!
+The 80-foot tree is the centerpiece of “Joy on Town Square” and features hundreds of thousands of dancing high-resolution lights combining color, music, light and animated imagery.

 From country music to Broadway-style productions, the lineup of holiday entertainment is spectacular.
 Dolly Parton’s Stampede -with their 32 majestic horses- takes guests on a festive Christmas journey while they enjoy a four-course, country-style meal.

 Silver Dollar City’s Broadway-style production shows include original adaptations of A Dickens’ Christmas Carol and Home for Christmas.

 Come celebrate the magic of the season with Legends in Concert, November 1 – December 23, 2021.
 You’ll sing along to the classics performed by Whitney Houston, Dean Martin, The Blues Brothers™ and Elvis!
 There may even be a special appearance by the jolly old man in red!
 We don’t want to give away all the surprises, but we guarantee you will be laughing and singing along to your favorite Christmas tunes.